 Step 1 (Thumb): Uploading Files

 Stick out your thumb, login to your existing hosting account, navigate to File Manager and get into the particular folder where your WordPress files exist.
 Compress (zip) all WordPress files.
-Upload the zip file on the new hosting provider using File Transfer Protocol (FTP) or File Manager on your new hosting account.
+Upload the zip file to the new hosting provider using File Transfer Protocol (FTP) or File Manager on your new hosting account.
 Once uploading is done, Extract the zip file.

-Step 2 (Index Finger): Creating The Essentials
+Step 2 (Index Finger): WordPress Database Migration

 Create a database and user on new hosting by going to MySQL Database Wizard.
 Note down these credentials as you will need them.
 Go back to your old WordPress site, install UpdraftPlus plugin to Export your database.